matvign/batchrenamer/docs/documentation.md

 * fromfile_prefix_char: accept arguments from file

 ### Arguments:
 path: specifies the file pattern to search for.
 If using wildcards, surround the pattern in quotes.
-Expands pattern into directories or those ending with a slash.
-Doesn't apply to paths using special characters.
+Expands pattern or those ending with a slash into directories.
 e.g. testdir/ -> testdir/\*

 ### Optional arguments: